pflooky/open-data-contract-standard/docs/README.md

 Data quality rules support different levels/stages of data quality attributes:
   - __Text__: A human-readable text that describes the quality of the data.
-  - __Default__ rules: A maintained library of commonly-used predefined quality attributes such as `rowCount`, `unique`, `freshness`, and more.
+  - __Library__ rules: A maintained library of commonly-used predefined quality attributes such as `rowCount`, `unique`, `freshness`, and more.
   - __SQL__: An individual SQL query that returns a value that can be compared.
 Can be extended to `Python` or other.
   - __Custom__: Quality attributes that are vendor-specific, such as Soda, Great Expectations, dbt tests, or Montecarlo monitors.

 ### Text
 A human-readable text that describes the quality of the data.
-Later in the development process, these might be translated into an executable check (such as `sql`), a default rule, or checked through an AI engine.
+Later in the development process, these might be translated into an executable check (such as `sql`), a library rule, or checked through an AI engine.

 ```yaml
 quality: